AsahiLinux/docs/HW:SMC.md

 * `CLBT`: boot time
 * `CLSP`: possibly the time the system last went to sleep
 * `CLWK`: possibly the time the system last woke
+* `MSLD`: the lid switch, 1 for closed, 0 for open

 ### Quirks